Olympic ceremony fraud dancer Stephen Moonesamy jailed

 A 10-year-old child gave up the chance to join a vaulting squad and 16-year-old Nicoletta Winter, from Wellingborough, postponed an operation on her spine to take part, the court heard.

-The fraud emerged when those involved contacted LOCOG and were told that Moonesamy had no connection with London 2012 or the closing ceremony.'No winners'
+The fraud emerged when those involved contacted LOCOG and were told that Moonesamy had no connection with London 2012 or the closing ceremony.

 Mr Ash said that when interviewed, Moonesamy accepted he had appeared authentic and that children had been "desperately excited".